wp-plugins/sopa-blackout-plugin/readme.txt

 == Upgrade Notice ==

 = 1.0.6 =
-New options available to redirect to original destination, display admin notice while active and to use your own SOPA message
+New options available to redirect to original destination, display admin notice while active and to use your own SOPA message.
+Plugin also uses WordPress time settings to determine the current date, rather than using server time.

 = 1.0.5 =
 If you are running 1.0.3, no reason to update.
 If you updated to 1.0.4, this should fix the issue introduced by that version.